electric-eloquence/requerio/docs/extensibility.md

 }
 ```

+When an action is dispatched via Requerio's [`.dispatchAction()`](README.md#dispatchactionmethod-args-memberidx) method,
+Requerio's reducer will apply `action.method` on the `$` instance.
+Therefore, if it doesn't exist on the default
+prototype, it must be added as demonstrated in the first example.

 #### Requerio also accepts custom Redux middleware.

 `customMiddleware` is plugged into the Redux store upon creation of the store.
 It runs before the reducer.
 A common (and